-• The GB appoints a chair from among its members, who takes up office for a term of 2 years with the possibility of reappointment following approval by the GB.

-- The GB appoints a vice-chair with a term of office of 1 year - The role and responsibility of the chair and the vice-chair is to prepare the agenda of GB meetings in consultation with the GB and assisted by the Central Secretariat.
-A further role is to moderate and preside over meeting discussions from a neutral position with the objective of integrating different perspectives with the view to find consensus in case of conflict. - During meetings, the chairs transfer their voting rights and functions as their respective country's spokesperson to their co-representatives to enable them to chair the meeting from a neutral position. - The chair of the GB acts as the JPI spokesperson and formally represents the JPI visà-vis external bodies as regards GB opinions, ongoing reporting, integration and forwarding requested information to the GB, if necessary in collaboration with the CS. - Assisted by the CS, the chair assures the transfer of ongoing communication and information flows to JPI partners.
+- The chair of the GB acts as the JPI spokesperson and formally represents the JPI vis-à-vis external bodies as regards GB opinions, ongoing reporting, integration and forwarding requested information to the GB, if necessary in collaboration with the CS (see section 3.5, point 9). - The GB appoints a chair from among its members, who takes up office for a term of 2 years with the possibility of reappointment following approval by the GB. - The GB appoints a vice-chair with a term of office of 1 year. - The role and responsibility of the chair and the vice-chair is to jointly prepare the agenda of GB meetings in consultation with the GB and assisted by the CS.
+A further role is to moderate and preside over meeting discussions from a neutral position with the objective of integrating different perspectives with the purpose of finding consensus in case of conflict. - During meetings, the chairs transfer their voting rights and functions as their respective country's spokesperson to their co-representatives to enable them to chair the meeting from a neutral position. - Assisted by the CS, the chair assures the transfer of ongoing communication and information flows to the JPI members inbetween GB meetings.